What is CI-V Scout

 The window is divided into three sections.
 These sections are:

-The serial port parameters section is where you enter the communication parameters for the serial connection to the device.
+The serial port and CI-V parameters section is where you enter the communication parameters for the serial connection to the device.
 The settings are the

-received CI-V data section of the main window when you change setting such as frequency or mode on the device.
-The Stop button will close
+should see data appear in the output window when you change settings such as frequency or mode on the device.
+The Disconnect button will close

 the serial port connection to the device.